Luke Raley Player Props: Rays vs. Yankees

 Luke Raley At The Plate

-- Raley has had an RBI in 27 games this year (32.5%), including 10 multi-RBI outings (12.0%).
+- Raley has an RBI in 27 of 84 games this season, with multiple RBI in 10 of them.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.